potsky/laravel-localization-helpers/README.md

 key
-  key:generate                Set the application key localization localization:missing        Parse all translations in app directory and build all lang files migrate migrate:install             Create the migration repository
+  key:generate                Set the application key localization localization:find           Display all files where the argument is used as a lemma localization:missing        Parse all translations in app directory and build all lang files migrate migrate:install             Create the migration repository